Keeping Your Relationship Strong After the Birth of Your Baby

 - Lookfor opportunities to help out.
 Holding and cuddling your new babywill help establish an important bond.
 Help yourpartner with diaper changing and bottle-feeding, and be supportiveand encouraging if your partner decides to breastfeed.

-- If yourspouse has been trying to comfort a crying baby for a while, offerto hold and comfort the baby yourself, or help with some of theother chores to ease your partner's burden.
-Keep in mind that yourpartner may be feeling exhausted and unappreciated, especiallyduring the first three months.
-Find opportunities to relieve herburdens and be sure to show your appreciation.
+- If yourpartner has been trying to comfort a crying baby for a while, offerto hold and comfort the baby yourself, or help with some of theother chores to ease your partner's burden.
+Keep in mind that yourpartner may be feeling exhausted and unappreciated, especiallyduring the first 3 months.
+Find opportunities to relieve your partner'sburdens and be sure to show your appreciation.